simpligility/maven-android-sdk-deployer/README.markdown

 scheme.
 To do that yourself remove all "Google APIs by Google Inc" in the android SDK manager and install them again.

+Similar problem occurs with the extras version identifier.
+If the folders naming is 100% allright and you receive the messages about not finding some arifacts - remove extras and reinstall them back.
+That's because Google changed the version identifier naming policy.
+For example for support extras it was 19, now it's 19.0.0

 Issues
 ------